 Several other ingredients as you will see also act as laxatives.

-The problems with laxatives is the only weight they help us lose is fecal matter (poop) and water.
+The problem with laxatives is the only weight they help us expel feces (poop) and water.

 Zi Xiu Tang Ingredients Label